-The main element in the motion detector circuit is the Dual IR reflective sensor HOA 1405.
+The main element in the movement detector circuit is the dual IR reflective sensor HOA1405.
 It has a built in IR diode and an NPN Photo transistor.
 The black covering of the module filters visible light rays and allow IR rays to fall on the Photo transistor.

 With the given values of R4 and C2, output of IC1 remains high for two minutes to light LED and to activate the buzzer.
 In the standby state, the photo transistor inside the Dual Reflector module remains non conducting since its base is not getting IR rays.